Lutjanus lemniscatus

 Lutjanus lemniscatus, the yellowstreaked snapper, darktail snapper, darktail seaperch or maroon sea-perch is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
 It is native to the western Pacific and Indian Oceans.

 Taxonomy

 Lutjanus lemniscatus was first formally described in 1828 as Serranus lemniscatus by the French zoologist Achille Valenciennes with the type locality given as Sri Lanka.
-The specific name lemniscatus means decorated with ribbons, a reference to the horizontal bandied pattern of juveniles.
+The specific name lemniscatus means decorated with ribbons, a reference to the horizontal banded pattern of juveniles.

 Description

 Lutjanus lemniscatus has a moderately deep body which has a standard length which is 2.5 to 2.8 times its depth at its deepest point.
 The forehead is steeply sloped and the snout has a slightly concave profile.
 The knob and notch on the preoperculum are weakly developed.
 The vomerine teeth are arranged in a crescent shape with no rearwards extension and the tongue has a patch of granular teeth.
 The dorsal fin has 10 spines and 13–14 soft rays while the anal fin contains 3 spines and 8 soft rays.
 The rear of the dorsal fin and the anal fin are rounded, the pectoral fins have 16 rays and the caudal fin is truncate or weakly emarginate.
 This fish attains a maximum total length of 60 cm, although 35 cm is more typical.
 The typical overall colour may be greyish or pinkish-brown or olive-green or silvery with sooty brown to blackish dorsal and caudal fins, frequently showing a thin white margin.
 The juveniles are light grey with a wide black mid-lateral stripe sandwiched by two thin white stripes extending from the tip of the snout to the base of the caudal fin.
 Specimens of adult fish living in deeper waters are frequently reddish in colour.